isomerpages/govtech-corp/_for-government-agencies/Software Development/Singapore Government Tech Stack.md

 <p>Have questions?
 Contact us at <a href="mailto:digitalgov@tech.gov.sg" rel="noopener noreferrer nofollow" target="_blank">digitalgov@tech.gov.sg</a> (GovTech
 to confirm if we should use this, or if there's a specific team/PIC to contact)</p>
-<p>- (Is this readily available for everyone, or are there specific instructions
-they need to follow to get access?)</p>